RihanArfan/voting-assignment/README.md

 voting, etc.), as there is no international standard method for voting.

-They also want the system to allow for both in-person (voting booth) and remote (online) voting, as it is felt that this will extend the possible markets for the system.Due to worries about issues such as privacy and security, they require a system that is robust and ideally follows existing standards and/or meets legislation around these issues (such as GDPR).
+They also want the system to allow for both in-person (voting booth) and remote (online) voting, as it is felt that this will extend the possible markets for the system.
+Due to worries about issues such as privacy and security, they require a system that is robust and ideally follows existing standards and/or meets legislation around these issues (such as GDPR).
 They must also be able to demonstrate that the system is usable by a variety of users, in different countries and with different languages.